SupaeroDataScience/DE/src/docs/1_2_gcp_handson.md

     * Windows Subsystem for Linux: see Linux
     * Windows: <https://cloud.google.com/sdk/docs/install#windows>

+???
+"Installing on codespace"

-If you are on codespace, follow the [following instructions](https://cloud.google.com/sdk/docs/install#deb) to install the google cloud sdk,
+    If you are on codespace, run the commands below to install the gcloud tool to your machine

+    Note : If you used the custom codespace, it should already be installed, try gcloud init directly

+    ```bash
+    echo "deb https://packages.cloud.google.com/apt cloud-sdk main" | sudo tee -a /etc/apt/sources.list.d/google-cloud-sdk.list
+    curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -
+    sudo apt-get update && sudo apt-get install google-cloud-cli
+    ```

 Then run `gcloud init` in your terminal to configure the [google cloud sdk](https://cloud.google.com/sdk/docs/initializing) with your account